FAQ Video Series

 Applications will continue to be reviewed holistically.
 During this time, the Nicholas School will also assess the continued need and value of requiring the GRE in future application cycles.

-If my first language is not English, do I have to submit English language exam scores?
+If my native language is not English, do I have to submit English language exam scores?

 If your native language is not English, you must submit an official score on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) exam or the Duolingo English Test.
 This requirement is waived if you earned your undergraduate degree in the United States, earned an undergraduate or master's degree from an English-only speaking institution, or have been working in the United States for two years or more.
-If your score is low, you may be accepted on the provision that you complete an intensive English language program in the United States prior to enrollment.
+Please see the minimum language score required for admission consideration in each test section below.

 TOEFL